Foreign Company Registration Options in Singapore

 Branch offices are considered a non-resident entity, which means that the foreign company’s head office will be held liable for any acts of commission or omission committed by the Singapore branch office.
 The non-resident status of branch offices also excludes them from some of the tax exemptions that local and subsidiary companies enjoy.

-You run a mid to large-sized business that has specialized operations in international locations, and intend to conduct a wide range of business activities in Singapore.
+Companies or individuals are generally advised to register a branch office if they are running a medium to large-sized business that has specialised operations in international locations, and intend to conduct a wide range of business activities in Singapore.

 - The name of the Singapore branch office must be the same as that of the head office and pre-approved first before registration.